UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 Fortunately, MATLAB comes with a number of high-level tools to do these things efficiently, sparing us the grisly detail.

-Before we get started, however, let's create some directories to help organise this project.
+Before we get started, however, let's make sure we have the directories to help organise this project.

 :::::::::::::::::::::::::::::::::::::::::  callout